keeperofthenecklace/movieDB/README.md

 If you'd like to collaborate, please feel free to fork source code on github.

 You can also contact me at albertmck@gmail.com

+## Disclaimer
+This software is provided “as is” and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.

 ###### Copyright (c) 2013 - 2015 Albert McKeever, released under MIT license